 Whether it’s building a good foundation, aligning with ad campaigns, or just getting better at using data you already have, these 3 steps can help you get more out of any brand tracking system.

 There are some elements of a brand tracker that are simply expected.
 Consumers’ awareness of the brand, their associations with and perceptions of it, how likely they are to use it…these metrics are both table stakes and keys to keeping tabs on brand health in a world where brands don’t always have control over how they are perceived.
-But as data-driven decision making becomes as much of a reality as it is a catchphrase, we as marketers and as market researchers constantly need data to do more for us – more insight, more direction, more answers – and quickly.
+But as data-driven decision making becomes as much of a reality as it is a catchphrase, we as marketers and as market researchers constantly need our brand tracking systems to do more for us – more insight, more direction, more answers – and quickly.

 But, if we’re creative, that doesn’t mean that we always need to do more research.
 Rather, we need our research to be more efficient – to give us more of the answers that we need, in less time.
-The steps and strategies below can help you consistently get more out of your brand tracker at three critical stages: before you begin, during framework development, and after data collection.
+The steps and strategies below can help you consistently get more out of your brand tracking system at three critical stages: before you begin, during framework development, and after data collection.

 - Before: Set a strong foundation.